chandrabhan7067/Minor_project/README.md

 Some important files/folders in each of the apps mentioned above -
-- models.py - describe each object's class.
+- app.py - describe each object's class.
-- admin.py - registers and customises the admin view for the models
+- index.html - contains all the web interface and different links
-- apps.py - registers apps with Django
+- style.css - registers apps with Django
-- forms.py - contains the form to either create a new object of the given - model/class or edit the already existing object.
+- main.js - contains the form to either create a new object of the given - model/class or edit the already existing object.
-- urls.py - contains URL patterns that match a URL with a view for a page
-- views.py - contains functions that take web requests and return web - responses
-- templates - has the HTML files for the pages

 Two more folders are present-
-- Templates - it has the HTML files for the pages
+- final3 - it has the HTML files for the pages
-- Static - it stores static files such as CSS and javascript files.
+- Assets - it stores static files such as CSS and javascript files.